nixnerd2038/pycascades_notes/django_rest/notes.md

-# Notes
+# Links
 [SlideDeck](https://speakerdeck.com/williln/what-you-should-know-about-django-rest-framework)
+[cdrf.co](http://www.cdrf.co/) (provides the framework viewsets, similar to Swagger schemas, that provide endpoint/sourcecode modeling for the metaclasses in DRF)
 ## General
-- [cdrf.co](http://www.cdrf.co/) provides the framework viewsets, similar to Swagger schemas, that provide endpoint/sourcecode modeling for the metaclasses in DRF
 - ModelViewSets: Class-based views for CRULD in your DB
 - ModelMixins: endpoint actions (get/put/post/del)
 - Serializer: allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.